dubeyram/TaskManagement/README.md

 # Task Management Setup Guide

 ## Overview
-The Task Management API is a Django-based backend system that provides task management functionalities, including task creation, assignment, and retrieval of tasks assigned to users.
+The Task Management API is a Django-based backend system that provides task management functionalities, including user and task creation, task assignment, list all the tasks, and retrieval of tasks assigned to users.

 ## Features
 - User creation